horus1992/ChatBot_Conversation/README.md

 ## Features

-Chatbot UI Lite provides a simple, fully-functional chat interface that you can use to start building your own chatbot apps powered by OpenAI.
+Chatbot Conversation UI provides a simple, fully-functional chat interface that you can use to start building your own chatbot apps powered by OpenAI.

 It has everything you need to hit the ground running.